 Want to be a guest on the podcast?

-NOTE: I'm now recruiting for new episodes starting in August/September.
-I plan to start recording these episodes in July.
-Please complete the form below if you'd like one of those slots.
-I post guest episodes once or twice a month.
+NOTE: Please complete the form below if you'd like to be on the show.
+I post guest episodes once a month.

 Do you have something to share with new and emerging speakers?
 Can you help people become better speakers, improve their presentation skills or grow a speaking business?
 Then I'd love to talk with you about being a guest on the show!
 Simply complete the form below with your episode idea and why you would make a great guest on the Public Speaking Super Powers Podcast.

 I'm particularly interested in guests who can speak to the topics listed in the "Table of Contents" in the sidebar, especially those that are less common, such as:

 - Best practices for handouts (when to use them, how to design them, etc.)